-I am an interdisciplinary researcher, with a background in architecture and urban planning, and a PhD in human geography.
-My research explores the relationship between work, skill and the environment, with a current focus on archetypal modernist industries including steel, coal, energy and the built environment that are at the heart of the so-called 'carbon economy' in urban and regional Australia.
+I am an interdisciplinary social scientist, with a professional background in architecture and urban planning, and a PhD in human geography.
+My research explores the relationship between work, skill and climate change, with a focus on archetypal modernist industries including steel, coal, energy and the built environment that are at the heart of the so-called 'carbon economy' in urban and regional Australia.

 Conceptually, I look to feminist and postcapitalist perspectives that consider all forms of work as valuable.
 This includes work which is less visible, whether in the home and community, or outside of the bounds of the enterprise.
 In previous projects I have looked at cultures of craft, making and skilled trades.
 My PhD was an ethnography of the paid and unpaid working lives of repair and maintenance trades workers at Australia's largest steelworks.